The business for the week commencing 20 May will include:

 Please will she ensure that all Ministers are aware of that code when they visit our constituencies?

 Will the Government look again at the voter identification pilots: their key policy that is subverting democracy?
 In the local elections, 819 people were denied their vote, and the Local Government Chronicle identified that this included an 87-year-old woman in Pendle.
-The Leader and I both know how hard we as women have struggled to get the vote.
+The Leader of the House and I both know how hard we as women have struggled to get the vote.
 The number of people turned away in some areas could have influenced the election result.
 In Mid Sussex, 78 people were denied a vote, and in three cases a candidate won by fewer than 25 votes.

 The Electoral Commission has said that if the Government pursue this policy and people are not able to provide identification, 7.5% of the electorate—3.5 million people—will be unable to vote.
 If people are asked to produce their passports or driving licences, 11 million citizens will be disenfranchised.
 My hon.
 Friend the Member for Lancaster and Fleetwood (Cat Smith) has called for a debate.
 Can we have a debate in Government time on this dangerous, discriminatory and undemocratic policy?